damnops/interview/README.md

   ```
   ./auto/provison-infra-via-terraform {CLOUD_PROVIDER}
   ```
   Use this script to provision infrastructure on the according cloud, create a provider dir and terraform configs in it, terraform will provision it.
   You can also use the extended script like
   ```
   ./auto/provison-infra-on-alicloud
   ```
   to provision on the specific cloud.

+  Remember to put your access id & secret key pair in a `credentials.auto.tfvars` file, this filename is added in the .gitignore, or else it might be uploaded to remote repo.

 **Provision infrastucture**